 It can also be verified by command prompt:

 Now it’s time to run the application and verify whether we can view our web page or not.
 For that, simply run the application from Visual Studio and you would be able to see your view.
 Here is what I can see from my sample application:

 Here, you can see that your application is running inside a docker.

 Containerizing Existing Multi-Tier Application

 Based on the application structure, whether it is a single standalone application, or it has many services, containerization can be introduced.
 Based on the application, sometimes single container suffices and sometimes one container per service or component is required.
 To enable the docker deployment in an existing application, go to Solution Explorer, right click on the project, select Add and then select Docker Support as shown below:

 Performing the above action will add the files required for Docker.
-I'm restricting this article at this point and will write more about
+Now let's understand a bit about

 - 14th August, 2019: Initial version